 You will start your individual entertainment as follows:

 - 1. Turn on your All-In-One PC.

+- 1. Tulli oli youl All-III-Olie i C

-- 2. Click on Start .
+- 2. Click on Start.

 - 3. Click on Windows Media Center.

 An overview of the Windows Media Center functions is below: